joeacarstairs/personal-website/website/src/content/blog/28/paradox.md

 ---
 title: A paradox about 'should'
 description: >-
-  I seem to have accidentally proven that wine both is and is not a thing you should do.
+  I seem to have accidentally proven that drinking wine both is and is not a thing you should do.
 Let's hope that wine doesn't disappear in a puff of logical smoke.
 pubDate: 2025-01-28
 ---